-VERSION=1_0_0
+VERSION=1 0 0

-If boot project update shall be carried out using SD card, then proper files SM560<x1>.prg and SM560<x1>.chk (x value is dependent on the slot number 1 ...
-4 on which SM560-S is located) shall be copied to UserData\PM5xx\UserPrg\ directory on the SD card (& AC500 User Documentation [4] for more details).
+If boot project update shall be carried out using SD card, then proper files SM560\<x1>.prg and SM560\<x1>.chk (x value is dependent on the slot number 1 ...
+4 on which the Safety CPU is located) shall be copied to UserData\PM5xx\UserPrg\ directory on the SD card ( $\Leftrightarrow$ AC500 User Documentation [4] for more details).

-The boot project update on SM560-S is possible only if no boot project is loaded on SM560-S. It is done to avoid any occasional overwriting of existing valid boot project on SM560-S. To delete the boot project from SM560-S Safety CPU, one can use, for example, the switch address value 0xFE during the start of SM560-S, which allows deleting the boot project from the Flash memory of SM560-S. The boot project is finally deleted after SM560-S powering off/on is executed.
+The boot project update on the Safety CPU is possible only if no boot project is loaded on the Safety CPU.
+It is as designed to avoid any occasional overwriting of existing valid boot project on the Safety CPU.
+To delete the boot project from the Safety CPU, one can use, for example, the switch address value 0xFE during the start of the Safety CPU, which allows deleting the boot project from the Flash memory.
+The boot project is finally deleted after the Safety CPU powering off/on is executed.